pull-vert/kotysa/README.md

 It is agnostic from chosen Sql Engine, written in Kotlin for Kotlin users.

 Type-safety relies on Entity property's (or getter's) type and nullability.
-It is used to allow available column's SQL type(s), select typed fields and allow only limited list of WHERE operations depending on type.
+It is used to allow [available column SQL type(s)](#supported-types), select typed fields and allow only limited list of WHERE operations depending on type.

 ## Dependency